How Expensive is it to Study Abroad in Australia?

 Health insurance is a mandatory requirement for international students studying in Australia.
 The cost of health insurance can range from AUD 400 to AUD 600 per year, depending on the coverage and provider.

-Related Article: Which Study is Best in Australia?
+Related Article: How Expensive is it to Study in Australia?

 Scholarships and Financial Aid